Overview of the CIA

 Got it?
 Good.

-Now you may login and return to this page for your final instructions.
+Now you may login and return to this page to continue BOOT (Basic Online Orientation & Training).

 Final ThoughtsYou are in charge of your learning.

 You controlled the pace of your initial orientation.

 You’ll now control the pace of your leveling, looting, and learning.

 Please remember that the most important of those three is the learning.